 Keep You Full and Focused All Morning

 One of the best things about breakfast is that it’s incredibly easy to make.
 You don’t need fancy ingredients, just some eggs, milk and bread!
 Breakfast is also a great time to get creative with leftovers.
-If you didn’t finish dinner last night, use up those bits and pieces in an omelette or frittata.
+If you didn’t finish dinner last night, use up those bits and pieces in an omelet or frittata.
 If you’re not a fan of eggs, try some turkey bacon.
 It’s lower in fat than regular bacon and has fewer calories per slice.

 Be Filling but Not Loaded with Calories